EmanueleLecchi/Lele-s-V-Ray-MaxScript-Tools/_Nuke_Gizmos/README_VRayKerneler.txt

 *)	"Normalised Error Ratio" (with Reference Input.) : Normalised version of the above.
 Px = abs (PxRef-PxSource)/PxRef *) 	"Mean Square Error" (with Reference Input.) : Defined as the square of the difference between Reference and Source.
 Px = (PxRef-PxSource)^2
 *)	"Normalised Mean Square Error" (with Reference Input.)"
 The normalised version of the previous mode.
 Px = (PxRef-PxSource)^2/PxRef
 *)	"Noise Threshold (Rel)": Divides the results of the Rel.
-NT calculations by the image Max in R, G and B. Px = abs(Px - KernelAvg)/MaxValue
+NT calculations by the image Max in R, G and B. Px = abs(Px - KernelAvg)/MaxImageValue -- DEPRECATED, Nonsensical

+Added Options:

+*) "Stamp Text": adds text to the image with the calculated values. will appear/adjust itself after Analysis.
+*) "Colorise": colorises in green all pixels below or equal to the average noise value (V), in yellow those above, but within the set % threshold (100% threshold will pick values up to twice as the average V), red for all the other, higher values.
+*) "Auto Normalise Mode" and "Additional Output Mult.": Allow for a few modes to better perceive the output, including a manual multiplier.
+Does not affect calculations, only display.